dennislee22/dennislee22.github.io/docs/cdppvc/prerequisites.md

 ![](../../assets/images/wildcarddns.png)

-## NTP Server

-- Every CDP PvC Base and ECS node must be installed with NTP client and able to synchronize the time with the external NTP server.

 ## Kerberos + LDAP Server + Certificate

 - An [external Kerberos server](https://docs.cloudera.com/cdp-private-cloud-base/7.1.7/security-kerberos-authentication/topics/cm-security-kerberos-enabling-intro.html) and the Kerberos key distribution center (KDC) (with a realm established) must be available to provide authentication to CDP services, users and hosts.
 - An external LDAP-compliant identity/directory server is required to enable the CDP Private Cloud solution to look up for the user accounts and groups in the directory.
 - [Auto-TLS](https://docs.cloudera.com/cdp-private-cloud-base/7.1.7/security-encrypting-data-in-transit/topics/cm-security-auto-tls.html) should be enabled using certificates created and managed by a Cloudera Manager certificate authority (CA), or certificates signed by a trusted public CA or your own internal CA. Prepare the certificate of your choice.

+## External NFS

+- CML requires external [NFS server](https://docs.cloudera.com/machine-learning/1.3.4/private-cloud-requirements/topics/ml-pvc-external-nfs-server.html) to store the project files and directories.
+NFS version 4.1 must be supported.

 ## Relational Database

 - The database requirements is described in this [link](https://docs.cloudera.com/cdp-private-cloud-base/7.1.7/installation/topics/cdpdc-database-requirements.html).
+- The reference settings of PostgreSQL database can be obtained [here](https://docs.cloudera.com/cdp-private-cloud-base/7.1.7/installation/topics/cdpdc-configuring-starting-postgresql-server.html).
 - [SSL](https://docs.cloudera.com/cdp-private-cloud-data-services/1.3.4/installation/topics/cdppvc-installation-external-db-setup.html) must be enabled in the database.
 - This demo uses [PostgreSQL 12](https://docs.cloudera.com/data-warehouse/1.3.4/private-cloud-getting-started/topics/dw-private-cloud-base-cluster-database-requirements.html) database as the external database.
 - Create the following databases in the external PostgreSQL server with its users and the associated privileges.
 Note that simple passwords are being created but the actual production environment should make use of complex passwords.
 Not every created database is being used here but serves as a placeholder for future use case.